Rye Flour Pancakes

 Step 1:

-Pour rye flour and sugar into a bowl.
+Add the rye flour and sugar to a bowl.

 Step 2:

-Add citric acid, salt and baking soda.
-Mix the dry ingredients.
+Add the citric acid, salt, and baking soda, and stir the dry ingredients together.

 Step 3:

-Pour in all the milk and mix the mixture thoroughly with a whisk so that not a single lump remains.
+Pour in all the milk and whisk thoroughly until there isn't a single lump left.

 Step 4:

-Wash the chicken egg and drive it into the dough.
-Add two tablespoons of sunflower oil.
-Mix thoroughly with a whisk.
+Crack the egg into the batter.
+Add two tablespoons of sunflower oil and whisk well.

 Step 5:

-The consistency of the pancake dough should be slightly thinner than low-fat sour cream.
+The batter should be a touch thinner than a light sour cream.

 Step 6: